nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing tags.

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes about input formats:**<br>

+* Client's name should only contain alphanumeric characters and spaces, and it should not be blank
-* Client's name must be unique (case-sensitive).
+  * name must be unique (case-sensitive).
 Clients with the same name cannot be added to the system twice.
-    - entering the command:
+      - entering the commands:
           * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
           * followed by, `add n/John Doe p/12345678 e/differentEmail@example.com a/different street,
             different block, different unit`
             will not be allowed.
       - However, clients with the same name spelling but different case can be added.
-Entering:
+Entering the commands:
           * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
           * followed by, `add n/John doe p/12345678 e/differentEmail@example.com a/different street,
             different block, different unit`
             will successfully add both `John Doe` and `John doe` to the case management system.
-    - The same applies to `edit` commands, users cannot change the name of a client to a name that already exists (case-sensitive) in the system.

 * Client's phone number must not contain any spaces or special characters.
     - Acceptable phone number format: `12345678`, `91234567263842938`, `6512345678`